jarjuk/aws-ssh-resolver/README.md

 	aws ec2 describe-instances |  bundle exec aws-ssh-resolver.rb resolve

-The command create extract EC2 Tag/DNS information, and writes `host`/`HostName` configuration entries in `ssh/config.aws` -file.
-In this file `host` value is taken from `Name` tag on EC2 instance, and `HostName` value is taken from `PublicDnsName` on EC2 instances.
-If `PublicDnsName` is not defined, use `PrivateDnsName` instead.
+The command extract EC2 Tag/DNS information, and writes `host`/`HostName` configuration entries in `ssh/config.aws` -file.
+In this file `host` value is taken from `Name` tag on an EC2 instance, and `HostName` value is taken from `PublicDnsName` on an EC2 instance.
+If `PublicDnsName` is not defined, the command uses `PrivateDnsName` instead.

 When the network topology changes, i.e. an instance gets a new IP address, an instance is terminated, or a new instance is launched,